fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 ## Lists

-A *list* is an immutable collection of elements of the same type.
-Implemented internally as a linked list.
+*Lists* are immutable collections of elements of the same type.
+They are implemented internally as linked lists.

 ```fsharp
 // Create